While every video game console has its share of exclusives, they aren't always the main reason you want to buy them.

 We've already named Splatoon 2 as one of the Switch's best third-person shooters.
 It's also one of the best games on the Switch period, showing that, when Nintendo wants to, it can dabble in genres other than its usual fare with excellent results.

 We could easily expand this list to many more entries and still not have room for all the great exclusives available on Nintendo's hybrid handheld console.
-That said, there are also plenty of great versions of third-party games on the system, something you couldn’t say about Nintendo’s other most recent consoles.
+It's a total winner, for sure.